 Hemp is more commonly used for making food (hemp seeds), rope, paper, building materials, natural plastics, and most importantly — herbal supplements such as CBD oil.

 Marijuana is used recreationally, spiritually, or for medical purposes because of its psychoactive effects.

-At Royal CBD, we only use hemp plants that have been specifically bred for their high CBD content and lack of psychoactive THC.
+At CBD-ALOHA, we only use hemp plants that have been specifically bred for their high CBD content and lack of psychoactive THC.